 When to Use a 30-Day Notice to Vacate

-- Your lease is expiring and you don’t plan to renew it
+- Your lease is ending and you do not plan to renew

-Most standard leases require at least 30 days’ notice before moving out.
+Most lease agreements and state landlord-tenant laws require at least 30 days’ notice to vacate.

 Key Details to Include